EmergentIdeas/webhandle-js/README.md

 The routers themselves are available from `require('webhandle').routers`.
 The child routers, in the order they are called are:

 * preParmParse: a chance to process the request before the body parser, url parser, cookie parser, etc.
+* requestParse: converts the raw http info into more usable objects on the request
 * preStatic: after the request is processed before static file resources are served
+* staticServers: serves file content
 * primary: router for normal request handling
 * pageServer: renders templates in the pages folder
 * postPages: last chance if no pages are matched